Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Additional Experiment Results

-We execute a similar experiment to test homoscedastic noise cases where the data size changes from $5$ to $200$. \cref{fig: rmse_tll_homo_data_points} and \cref{fig: homo_data_points} highlight similar conclusions as \cref{sec: heter_noise_point}.
+\paragraph{Homoscedastic noise} We execute a similar experiment to test homoscedastic noise cases where the data size changes from $5$ to $200$. \cref{fig:rmse_tll_homo_data_points} and \cref{fig:homo_data_points} highlight similar conclusions as \cref{sec:heter_noise_point}.
 Again, the MVE training experiences great difficulty when the training data is scarce.
-The proposed cooperative training strategy still has the best performance even in the case where 5 points are used for training.
-In contrast, BNN-End-to-End (pSGLD) gives really large uncertainties in the cases of $N<30$.
-It should also be noticed that the extrapolation behaviors for both BNN-VE (pSGLD) and BNN-End-to-End (pSGLD) are similar, as shown in \Cref{fig: homo_data_points} while BNN-End-to-End gets slightly larger values for TLLs in \Cref{fig: rmse_tll_homo_data_points}.
+MVE (pSGLD) gives really large uncertainties in the cases of $N<30$, suggesting that it tends to give overconfident uncertainty prediction instead of converging to the mean.
+However, the proposed cooperative learning strategy has excellent performance even in the case where 5 points are used for training, which is encouraging.

+\paragraph{Extension to multi-modal aleatoric noise.} In cases where the outputs exhibit multi-modal aleatoric uncertainty (data noise), a unimodal Gaussian distribution becomes insufficient to properly capture the underlying noise structure.
+Therefore, in this section, we adopt the illustrative problem from \cite{Harakeh2023} to demonstrate how the proposed VeBNN handles such problems.
+In short, this toy problem has two separate modes for each input $x$, and their variance changes with different $x$ values.
+Therefore, it is difficult to use MVE to handle this problem with both MAP and Bayesian inference setups because they would learn a compromised mean with large aleatoric uncertainty, as shown in \cite{Harakeh2023}.

+In order to deal with the multi-modal data noise, the results in \Cref{fig:multi_modal_extension} employ a Mixture Density Network (MDN) \cite{Bishop1994} as the mean network, which outputs both the mode mean and its corresponding coefficient of each Gaussian distribution.
+After adjusting the variance network accordingly, VeBNN can be seamlessly trained under this setup.
+As shown in the left panel of \Cref{fig:multi_modal_extension}, VeBNN (pSGLD) achieves excellent predictive performance.
+Moreover, the slice at $x=4$ in the right panel further highlights this behavior: the predicted means and aleatoric uncertainties at each mode closely match the ground truth, with negligible epistemic uncertainty.